jrodewig/wanderahead.github.io/_posts/2025-04-09-how-to-road-trip-floridas-famous-a1a.md

   height="499"
   loading="lazy"
 />

+If you drive through charming New Smyrna Beach (make a pit stop for the archaeological ruins at the free Old Fort Park downtown), you'll end back on the A1A.
+It dead-ends (briefly) into the vast [Canaveral National Seashore](https://www.nps.gov/cana), but you can pick it up again farther south as it rolls into Cocoa Beach.
+We stopped by the famous [Cocoa Beach Pier](https://www.cocoabeachpier.com), an essential photo op, and sauntered to the end, peering at sunbathers and swimmers below.

 It's not _all_ about the beach, though.
 On the other side of the barrier island flows the Indian River Lagoon, the most biodiverse estuary in the country.
 Here,